Rottweiler Attacks

 Who is Liable if I was on the Dog Owner’s Property?

 If you were bit on the dog owner’s property and were not trespassing, the dog owner may be liable.
-If the dog has not bitten before, then the One Bite Rule would apply in this situation unless there are special circumstances of negligent handling.
-However, if the dog has bitten before, then the dog owner may be held liable for the dog’s actions.
+If the dog has not bitten a person before, then the One Bite Rule would apply in this situation unless there are special circumstances of negligent handling.
+However, if the dog has bitten a person before, then the dog owner may be held liable for the dog’s actions.

 Under What Circumstances Is an Owner Liable for Negligent Handling of a Rottweiler?